top of page

 –––––

-Young and naive as I was at the time, I soon found myself both surprised and horrified to learn that not a single donor was willing to take our side against the French over Gulu.
-To the donors, it was clearly far more important not to jeopardise relations with France than to stand with Uganda on principle over "a silly little airport project" as one of the donors put it to me.
+I knew most of the donors quite well, because we met regularly whenever new projects were proposed.
+I knew most of them agreed with me in private, so I was initially hopeful.
+Soon, however, I became deeply disillusioned.
+Not a single donor was willing to take our side against the French over Gulu.
+To the donors, it was clearly more important not to jeopardise relations with France than to stand with Uganda on principle against "a silly little airport project" as one of the donors put it to me.

-Those were the conclusions I put on in Loose Memo, which I left with PS/ST's secretary before I left the office (Loose Memo was the term we used for internal written communications in the MFED at the time).
-Once at home on Buziga Hill, I drank a lot of beers and felt properly depressed the rest of the weekend.
+I put those conclusions in a Loose Memo to PS/ST, which I left with his secretary before I left the office on Friday evening ('Loose Memo' is the term we used for internal written communications in the MFED at the time).
+Once I got back to my little house on Buziga Hill, I drank a lot of beers and felt properly depressed for the rest of the weekend.

 The DC's rejection of the Gulu Airport project stood for a good twenty years, saving the government and Ugandan tax payers millions of Dollars.
-A fine achievement, in my view.
-In 2014, however, the Ugandan Civil Aviation Authority announced a USD 59 million master plan to completely renovate Gulu airport, including building a new terminal building, a car park, access roads, cargo operations facilities, runway lights, fire and rescue services, air navigation systems, and traffic control systems.
+A fine achievement for MFED, in my opinion.
+In 2014, however, the Ugandan Civil Aviation Authority announced a USD 59 million master plan to completely renovate Gulu airport, including building a new terminal building, a car park, access roads, cargo operations facilities, runway lights, fire and rescue services, and air navigation and traffic control systems.
 This time there is no donor funding.
-In 2019, President Museveni announced that Gulu airport should also be upgraded to international standards.
-Yet, as of May 2026, Gulu Airport still receives less than one scheduled flight per day.
+In 2019, President Museveni announced that Gulu airport should be upgraded to international airport standard.

 The End